 As soon as we reached Yerevan’s city limits, immaculate views of Mount Ararat appeared out the bus window.
 Passengers started nagging the driver to stop for a photo.
 He promised us he knew a good spot, so we patiently waited.
 Eventually we pulled up on the side of a quiet road and piled out of the bus for a close-up look at mighty Ararat.
-By mid-morning, the mountain is usually covered with thick cloud, so we were very lucky to be out early enough to catch a clear view.
-Skirted by fields green and winding dirt roads, Ararat looks close enough to reach out and touch…

 After a few more hours on the road we entered Vayots Dzor province.
 Our first official stop, Noravank Monastery, is a charming little monastery complex that dates back to the 13th century.

 At one point, the whole Noravank complex came under threat.
 Our guide told us that when Mongols conquered Armenia and destroyed many of the places of worship in the area, they spared Noravank because of the stone engravings on the facade which depict God with almond-shaped eyes.

 The Khachkar cross-stones at Noravank are some of the loveliest I’ve seen.
 In the old days the engravings were done by hand, so the more intricate the patterns, the newer the stones are.
 Noravank has a very peaceful, reverent feel and we had a good hour to wander around the grounds here.